JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 As the D train exited Prospect Park station and was awash withb the dusk sunlight I felt better.
 I was even able to take a nap on the train.

+When it got to Ocean Parkway, I got off and walked down the block and headed home.
+When I got upstairs, my father noticed how stressed I looked asked “What happned?”
+To which I replied, “Nothing…”

+My father told me I had a call from a friend of a friend.
+It ended up being the guy who worked in the Knish shop.
+So I called him, headed over to his home and found out I could start working in a few days if I wanted to.

+What a relief!
+I finally landed my first job on my own.

+When I got home again that night my father was on the phone with my brother as I walked in the door.
+I’m not too sure my brother told our father the full story, but he seemed to know something was up.

+“Jack!” he said.
+“Ben is on the phone!”

 ***

 *Getting a Job at Columbia University (c) Copyright by Jack Szwergold; written on December 26, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*